 Today, on Redhead Mom, I’m sharing about the Great Santa Maria Takeout in partnership with the Santa Maria Valley Visitors Bureau.

 COVID-19 has been really tough on so many people and businesses, but especially restaurants who are trying to keep their heads above water.
 I love supporting our local restaurants and businesses whenever possible and was super excited to so that during the Great Santa Maria Takeout.
-Joining a bunch of other California cities on what is typically known as California Restaurant Month, both locals and visitors can enjoy a piece of Santa Maria Valley’s culinary creations at a variety of establishments.
+Joining a bunch of other California cities on what is typically known as California Restaurant Month, both locals and visitors can enjoy a piece of Santa Maria Valley’s culinary creations and best places to eat.
 The Great Santa Maria Takeout goes from January 22nd through January 31st, 2021.
 Nearly 20 participating restaurants, wineries and breweries are showcasing specials and featured menu items, including braised boneless beef short ribs, yummy tacos, Cuban cocktails, artisan pizza, and more!
 Participating businesses include: Cielito Lindo, Cubanissimo, Moxie Cafe, Naughty Oak Brewing Co., Pizzeria Bello Forno, Trattoria Uliveto, and Maya Mexican Restaurant.